SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 Singapore is a high-density city: urban densities of its residential districts match the levels observed in other high-density cities in the developed world

-The emergence of this vibrant sporting culture in this high-density urban landscape is an extraordinary achievement, suggesting that Singapore’s progressive city-planning concepts have, to large extent, laid the foundation on the ground for the city’s noteworthy sports popularity levels.
+The emergence of this vibrant sporting culture in this high-density urban landscape is an extraordinary achievement, suggesting that Singapore’s progressive city-planning concepts have, to large extent, laid the foundation on the ground for the city’s noteworthy active and sporting lifestyle popularity levels.
 For this reason, the city’s urban development deserves a brief historical introduction.

 For decades the provision of sporting facilities and recreation space has been one of the key urban planning policies in Singapore.